 - Feed your puppy on a schedule.
 What goes in comes out!
 The puppy that eats all day will need to go at unpredictable times.
 Feeding on a schedule allows you to predict when your puppy needs to eliminate.

 - The best place for your puppy to sleep is in a small wire crate next to your bed.
 It is a good idea to have a larger crate in the area of your house where you spend the most time.
-Consider using an indoor exercise pen if you need to leave your puppy for longer then four hours.
+Consider using an indoor exercise pen if you need to leave your puppy for longer than four hours.

 - Choose a keying phrase that the entire family agrees with.
 I use ‘be quick’ with my dogs.
 You might also say ‘business’, ‘go potty’, ‘or ‘ water the grass’.
 The only rule is that you are comfortable saying the phrase in public!